 Are there guided tours to Emerald Cove?

 Yes.
 Several river guide outfitters operate tours on this section of the Colorado River.

 Most of them are based in Boulder City and Las Vegas, NV – both of which are less than an hour away.
-Although I took a self-guided tour, I came away with a favorable impression of River Dogz based on some interaction I had with one of their guides and how much fun his group seemed to be having.
+Although I chose the self-guided tour option, I came away with a favorable impression of River Dogz based on some interaction I had with one of their guides.
+He was very professional and his group seemed to be having a lot of fun.